Disability Parking Locations

 UM Parking and Transportation Services for details).

-City of Ann Arbor Disablity Accessible Parking Request Policy
+City of Ann Arbor Disablity Parking Request Policy

-It is the policy of the City of Ann Arbor to accommodate, where possible, requests for on-street disability accessible parking.
-For off-street (private) disability accessible parking requests, contact the property owner.
+It is the policy of the City of Ann Arbor to accommodate, where possible, requests for on-street disability parking.
+For off-street (private) disability parking requests, contact the property owner.

 Conditions of this policy are as follows: